Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-60-the-calm-and-the-storm.md

 "Relax, I know *that’s* not why you’re here," Yulna assured him.
 "I just thought… you like to get your accounts in order.
 Close off an old relationship properly."

 "I ain’t the kinda ‘Back to think that way.
-I just felt, uh...it might be nice to visit.
+I just felt, uh... it might be nice to visit.
 An’ say goodbye."

 "...I appreciate it.
 And I’m sorry, I’m so used to everybody around me being all agendas and calculation.
 Too many cynics in my orbit."